Kitware/CMake/Help/manual/ctest.1.rst

  number of jobs.
 This option can also be set by setting the environment variable ``CTEST_PARALLEL_LEVEL``.

+ This option can be used with the :prop_test:`PROCESSORS` test property.

+ See `Label and Subproject Summary`_.

 ``--test-load <level>``
  While running tests in parallel (e.g. with ``-j``), try not to start tests when they may cause the CPU load to pass above a given threshold.